Juan C. Lucena

 Director, Humanitarian Engineering Undergraduate Program

-Juan is Director of Humanitarian Engineering Undergraduate Programs and Outreach and Professor of Engineering, Design and Society at the Colorado School of Mines.
+Juan is the Director of the Humanitarian Engineering Undergraduate Program and Professor of Engineering, Design and Society at the Colorado School of Mines.
 Juan obtained a Ph.D. in Science and Technology Studies (STS) from Virginia Tech and two BS in Mechanical and Aeronautical Engineering from Rensselaer Polytechnic Institute.
 His books include Defending the Nation: U.S. Policymaking to Create Scientists and Engineers from Sputnik to the ’War Against Terrorism’ (University Press of America, 2005), Engineering and Sustainable Community Development (with Jen Schneider and Jon Leydens, Morgan & Claypool, 2010), Engineering Education for Social Justice: Critical Explorations and Opportunities (Springer, 2013), and Engineering Justice: Transforming Engineering Education and Practice (with Jon Leydens, IEEE-Wiley, 2017).

 Raised in a privileged family of engineers, lawyers, and doctors, Juan learned about the social injustices associated with the application of professional expertise, including engineering.
 Living in Bogota, Colombia, a city of 10 million, he saw how the engineers working for the public utilities managed by his father, Bogota’s mayor, built systems that benefited the wealthy.
 Now witnessing a new president and administration that propose a science and technology system to eradicate hunger, poverty, discrimination, racism and inequality, he is very excited to contribute to these lofty goals though his scholarship and mentoring of students.
 As an engineeri ng student in the 1980s, he experienced the engineering curriculum firsthand and how its content was shaped by the politics of the Cold War and economic competitiveness against Japan and China.
 Later as a PhD student working under the mentorship of cultural anthropologist Gary Downey, he learned that engineers and engineering have culture that can be studied and, if necessary, transformed for the wellbeing of communities, social justice, and sustainability.
 Transforming engineering and engineering education to promote these goals is what he has been trying to do since becoming an engineering educator in 1996.